tdwg/bdq/tg2/_review/docs/supplement/index.md

 We have also defined MultiRecord Measures that take the Response objects from other tests as their input information elements, for example, to to return a count of Response.value of COMPLIANT for a Validation across a data set, and thus provide a measure of how fit a data set is for some purpose.
 Other than specifying the InformationElements, we do not provide another formal description of how pairs of such tests are related.

-### Goes in Supplement: Considerations for use of MultiRecord Measures
+### 3.6 Considerations for use of MultiRecord Measures

-MultiRecord tests examine data across a data set.
+MultiRecord tests examine data across multiple records, a data set.
 The BDQ Core MultiRecord Measures all take the output of other tests as their input rather than data.
 The inputs, that is the InformationElements, for these Measures in bdqcore: are the outputs of SingleRecord Validations.

 One subset of these measures simply counts the Responses from a given Validation that have Response.result of COMPLIANT.
 For QualityControl, these numbers identify where work is needed to make more of a data set fit for use for a given UseCase.
 These MultiRecord Measures that return counts can be run before an amendment step in a data processing pipeline, and run again after applying all of the proposed changes to the data from the Amendments to the data set.
 A comparison of these pre-amendment and post-amendment phases will identify how much accepting all of the proposed changes from the amendments will improve the quality of the data for a given UseCase.